IETF-Hackathon/mDNSResponder/README.md

     ssh 192.168.8.1 -l root

 Then enter the password that you configured when you set up the router.
-You can also install an ssh key on the router using [the router's web user interface](http://192.168.8.1/cgi-bin/luci/admin/system/admin).
+You can also install an ssh key on the router using [the router’s web user interface](http://192.168.8.1/cgi-bin/luci/admin/system/admin).

 When you are at a command prompt on the router, install the libustream-mbedtls package, which is needed to do https downloads: